FaeInterestingWorld/.github/profile/README.md

 # Interesting World Initiative

+## Brief Overview

+Is (Future) Friendly Independent AGIs possible?

+Why is inquiry important?

+If (Future) Friendly I-AGIs are impossible or unlikely, then the we may have to consider technological stagnation or restriction.
+Taking this path may have a huge cost as the benefits of future technology may be lost and humanity may have to live in fear of I-AGIs.

+If (Future) Friendly I-AGIs is possible or likely, as the Interesting World Hypothesis suggests, then we now have a direction to move towards that may be safer and more beneficial than our current trajectory.

+---

+## Interesting World Hypothesis

 Unique points of the Interesting World Hypothesis (IWH) [Summary](https://github.com/FaeInterestingWorld/Interesting-World-Hypothesis):

 - Holds the unconventional view that the majority of future Independent AGIs are likely to be friendly